 To fully appreciate the impact of Brexit on supply chains, we must first understand the changes it brings to international trade relations.
 Brexit has significantly altered the UK’s position on the global market stage.
 The UK’s exit from the European Union (EU) has brought about substantial changes in its trade relations with other countries.
 It’s no longer part of the bloc’s customs union, leading to revised tariffs and trade agreements.

-A lire également : What Is the Impact of Electric Scooters on Urban Mobility in the UK?
+Lire également : What Is the Impact of Electric Scooters on Urban Mobility in the UK?

 The new trade landscape might present new challenges for businesses.
 For example, there could be increased customs checks at the border, leading to delays and increased costs for importing and exporting goods.
 Furthermore, companies might have to revisit their contracts with international suppliers to comply with the new trade regulations, leading to adjustments in their supply chains.